How To Work With Electricity

 What Has To Be Done When Electricity Is On Site?

-As with all hazards and risks, such as chemicals and asbestos too, a risk assessment needs to be carried out when dealing with electricity.
+As with all hazards and risks, such as chemicals and asbestos, a risk assessment needs to be carried out when dealing with electricity.

-You need to work out what electrics are on site, or how people could come into contact with electrics, and then who would be harmed and what precautions are being taken to eliminate or reduce the risks.
+You need to work out what electrics are on site, how people could come into contact with electrics, who would be harmed, and what precautions are being taken to eliminate or reduce the risks.

 Any electricals, such as tools or appliances, must be suitable for their intended use and only used for their intended purpose.
-So, don't try and tackle a tough job with a very cheap, low power tool and don't try and cut back on the amount of tools needed by cutting corners.
+Don't try and cut corners and reduce the tools you need to hire or use tools which aren't up to the job.

 - Ensure people who use tools are qualified, trained and experienced